AppSumoAppSumo Lifetime Deal starting at $39

 If your endpoint doesn't respond within 10 seconds, or returns a non-2xx status, the delivery is marked failed and automatically retried.

-- Up to 2 retry attempts after the initial delivery (3 attempts total)
+• Up to 2 retry attempts after the first delivery (3 tries in total)

 Note